microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

   * `az ad sp create-for-rbac -n contosotraders-sp --role Owner --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`.
 Replace `<AZURE-SUBSCRIPTION-ID>` with your Azure subscription ID.
   * Please make a note of the JSON output from above step (especially the `clientId`, `clientSecret`, `subscriptionId` and `tenantId` properties).
 These will be required later.

-* Add the above Service Principal into the the [Application Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) active directory role.
+* [OPTIONAL] Add the above Service Principal into the the [Application Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) active directory role.
   * Go to the Azure portal, and navigate to the Azure Active Directory blade.
 Then click on the `Roles and Administrators` tab on the left.
   * Select the `Application Administrator` role, and click on the `Add assignments` button.
   * Select the service principal that you created in the previous step.
 Click on the `Add` button.